nathimel/nathimel.github.io/_wips/dp.md

 excerpt: #'This paper is about the number 2.
 The number 3 is left for future work.' date:
 venue: 'ESSLLI 2023 Workshop'
 # paperurl: 'https://psyarxiv.com/h63y9/'
-citation: 'Uegaki, W., Mucha, A., Imel, N., & Steinert-Threlkeld, S. (2023).
-Deontic priority in the lexicalization of impossibility modals.
-PsyArXiv.'
+citation: 'Uegaki, W., Mucha, A., Imel, N., & Steinert-Threlkeld, S. (2023). &quot;Deontic priority in the lexicalization of impossibility modals.&quot; PsyArXiv.'
 ---

 [Preprint](https://psyarxiv.com/h63y9/)